rse/k8s-sample/README.md

   Here you can find scripts for establishing your local Docker environment.
-In order to build and deploy **k8s-sample**, the command-line clients for accessing a Docker run-time environment are required.
+In order to build and deploy **k8s-sample**, the command-line clients for accessing a Docker run-time environment are required in steps 4 and 5.
 Two Bash scripts help you to provision those command-line clients locally under Linux (amd64) systems.

   - For standard contexts: